mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 # tl;dr: Show Empathy

 The only article I could find that I think gets code reviews right was, "Humanizing Peer Reviews," by Karl Wiegers.
 The "reviewer should have compassion and sensitivity for [their] colleagues."
+(TODO: link)

 The overarching theme behind all the techniques I describe below is about empathizing with the author.
 If you were in their position, how would you like to receive feedback?
 What sort of review process helps you do your best work?